AIS shopCareers

 Pip Taylor

-Pip is Senior Lead in the High Performance Coach Development team, where she leads national initiatives that strengthen the capability and cohesion of Australia’s high-performance coaching workforce.
-A former professional athlete and AIS/NSWIS scholarship holder, Pip also brings a practitioner’s lens as an Accredited Sports Dietitian to system-level thinking — bridging strategy, program delivery, and cross-sector collaboration.
-Her professional experience spans elite sport, executive government, and board leadership.
+Pip is a Senior Lead in the High Performance Coach Development team, where she leads national initiatives that strengthen the capability and cohesion of Australia’s high performance coaching workforce.
+A former professional athlete and AIS/NSWIS scholarship holder, she brings a practitioner’s perspective as an Accredited Sports Dietitian, bridging strategy, program delivery and cross-sector collaboration to strengthen system outcomes.
+Her professional experience spans elite sport, executive government and board leadership, providing a broad systems lens to her work in coach development.
+Pip focuses on building capability, connecting people and programs, and supporting high performance coaches to operate effectively within complex and evolving environments across Australian sport and high-performance systems.
+She is committed to practical impact, collaboration, and continuous improvement in coaching practice and performance.

 • Ross Pinder